heclak/community-a4e-c/README.md

 ![Image of the Mission Editor pointing out the location of the Historical Filter](https://cdn.discordapp.com/attachments/518814186739073024/759230033960763422/unknown.png)

+### In-Cockpit Troubleshooting

+- When setting up your controls, press `LCTRL+Enter` to enable the controls indicator.
+Control binding information and tips for setting up your devices are provided in the kneeboard.

+- Always keep the canopy open when communicating with the ground crew.

+- If you find can't move the throttle, you need to adjust the throttle step position.
+In order to do this, the throttle axis must be at ZERO.
+Even if you are a keyboard user, the keyboard controls are adjusting a virtual throttle axis that must be returned to zero before the throttle step position can be adjusted.

+- Ground steering is accomplished by differential braking.
+There is no nosewheel steering.
+The nosewheel caster position is visible on the controls indicator.
+If you don't have rudder peddals or are struggling with your keybinds, try the Simple Braking (Rudder Assisted) option in the DCS Special Menu for the A-4E-C.

 ### Multiplayer Troubleshooting

 - A DCS standalone server hosting missions with the A-4E-C must have the A-4E-C module installed.